 We were supposed to do some water sports, which includes an Inflatable Island.
 Because of the strong winds, they couldn’t put up the Inflatable Island and it was too dangerous to go on a Banana Boat ride.
 There were no contingency plans.
 What did they expect their guests to do at the beach all day?
 They should have offered an alternative after years of experiencing Philippine weather, but their lack of business continuity plans is a mark of their unpreparedness or lack of thought.
 This is not a “sh*t happens” situation; it’s as controllable as the waterworks of an actor who can cry on cue.

 #6 Crowded Pool.
 [CCO]

-There was nothing to do but swim all day in a crowded “infinity” pool which wasn’t even really one.
+There was nothing to do at the Camaya beach resort but swim all day in a crowded “infinity” pool which wasn’t even really one.
 It was so hidden at the far end of the resort beyond the trees that you couldn’t even see the ocean from the pool.
 There is another pool, but it’s only for hotel guests.
 Besides this, we only had ourselves to entertain each other.